 On her left arm, Twitch streamer LittleNavi has a tattoo of WASD, the four keyboard keys PC gamers typically use to move their characters.
-“It’s ironic, though, because my left hand is the hand that has lost the most function over the years,” says LittleNavi, who doesn't publicly share her name out of privacy concerns.
+“It’s ironic, though, because my left hand is the hand that has lost the most function over the years,” says Lorelei, who goes by LittleNavi online to preserve her anonymity.
 She was diagnosed in her 20s with relapsing remitting multiple sclerosis, a chronic condition that affects her central nervous system.
 “I remember thinking, ‘I can’t believe I got a tattoo of the WASD keys, and I don’t know if I’m ever going to be able to use the WASD keys again.’”

-A digital accessibility specialist from Ontario, Canada, LittleNavi is one of 15% of people in the world living with disability or chronic illness, according to a study by the World Health Organization and World Bank.
+A digital accessibility specialist from Ontario, Canada, Lorelei is one of 15% of people in the world living with disability or chronic illness, according to the World Bank.
 However, 30% of US gamers identify as disabled, as do 20% of gamers in the United Kingdom, per research firm Newzoo.
 While much progress has been made in the gaming industry in recent years, there are still barriers preventing the most inclusive experience for those living with disabilities, from a lack of basic in-game features to a broader ignorance regarding the community.
 Disability means something unique to everyone, and no individual experience, even within the same diagnosis, is the same.
 In order to move the needle toward greater accessibility in gaming, we must continue to create (and play) games with assistive technology, dismantle stigmatized perceptions of disability, and challenge ableist beliefs surrounding gaming.

 But all that additional equipment comes at a literal cost.
 Accessibility peripherals, from controllers to switches, can cost hundreds or even thousands of dollars — or a “disability tax,” as it’s known within the community.
 That doesn’t include potentially having to hire someone to install the equipment if you are unable to do so yourself, or spending $60 on a new game only to discover upon initial playthrough that there is a mechanic you cannot perform in order to progress the story.